Frequently asked questions

 IS THE ETA PROCEDURE COVERED BY MY INSURANCE?

-Many insurance companies pay for ETA procedures in part or in full if patients have a complementary insurance.
-We unfortunately don’t expect the full coverage in short-term by basic insurance.
+Many insurance companies pay for ETA procedures in part or in full if patients have complimentary insurance.
+We unfortunately don’t expect full coverage in short-term by basic insurance.